 Marvel Studios / The Walt Disney Company

-Arriving in Oshkosh, Wisconsin, in the year 1985 upon the Sacred Timeline, Loki’s apparent willingness to work with the TVA is revealed to be a ruse, as the God of Mischief is far too irritated by his predicament and far too intrigued by the notion of meeting a Variant version of himself to serve the Time Variance Authority.
-In Wisconsin, Loki actually stalls for time in order to allow the Variant time to escape, infuriating Mobius as well as Judge Renslayer, who’d begrudgingly approved Loki’s involvement in the case.
+Arriving in Oshkosh, Wisconsin, in the year 1985 upon the Branched Timeline that has been spawned by the other Loki Variant, Loki’s apparent willingness to work with the TVA is revealed to be a ruse, as the God of Mischief is far too irritated by his predicament and far too intrigued by the notion of meeting a Variant version of himself to serve the Time Variance Authority.
+Here, Loki actually stalls for time during the mission in order to allow the Variant time to escape, infuriating Mobius as well as Judge Renslayer, who’d begrudgingly approved Loki’s involvement in the case.

 As Loki sees it, the TVA have been unable to successfully track the Variant due to the fact that the Variant is hiding out within various apocalypses along the Sacred Timeline.
-Loki reasons that any action taken just prior to an apocalyptic event will not create a Branched Timeline, because anything done to defy one’s destiny would not matter because they, as well as everyone around them, were essentially doomed.
+Loki reasons that any action taken just prior to an apocalyptic event will not create a Branched Timeline, because anything done to defy one’s destiny or the proper Flow of Time would not matter because they, as well as everyone around them, were essentially doomed.

 To test Loki’s theory, an intrigued Mobius takes Loki to Pompeii in the year 79 AD upon the Sacred Timeline, moments before the cataclysmic eruption of Mount Vesuvius.
 Certain that he is right, Loki begins screaming to everyone around him that he is from the future and that they are all going to die.
 This greatly concerns Mobius initially, but he then notices much to his dismay, that there is no Branch extending from the Sacred Timeline on his portable monitor.
 Nothing that either of them do in this moment matters and as the volcano erupts, Loki and Mobius exit Pompeii and return to TVA Headquarters.